nitinuprety/JavaScript-EaseStuff/README.md

 # JavaScript-EaseStuff

-Calculator, Stopwatch and Clock build with Vanilla JavaScript
+Calculator, Stopwatch and Clock built with Vanilla JavaScript

 ## Demo